 1. Wash more dirty parts

-The dog’s four feet, buttocks and mouth are the parts of the body that get dirty easily, so before you give him a full body bath, wash these parts with soap first.
-The company’s main goal is to provide a comprehensive range of products and services to the market.
-You will not find the dog’s feet, buttocks and other places not a color after washing.
+Samoyed’s four feet, buttocks, and mouth are the parts of the body that get dirty quickly, so before you give him a full body bath, wash these parts with soap first.
+The company’s primary goal is to provide a comprehensive range of products and services.
+You will not find the Samoyed’s feet, buttocks, and other places not a color after washing.

 2. Trim the hair around the buttocks

-When you wash your dog’s bottom, wash around the anus with soap and check for long hair around the anus that tends to stick to the feces.
-Most dogs do well in the bath and the hair around the butt gets wet easily.
+When you wash your Samoyed’s bottom, clean around the anus with soap and check for long hair around the anus that tends to stick to the feces.
+Most Samoyed do well in the bath, and the hair around the butt gets wet quickly.
 So you can trim it at this time, but be careful not to cut it around the anus

 3. Dry cleaning method

-For dogs that don’t like baths, you can take the bottle and dilute the bath first, then sprinkle the diluted bath on the dog and rub the lather while the dog’s coat dries, kind of like when we go to the salon to dry shampoo our hair.
-This way the dog only rinses the water once while the lather is being rinsed, so it reduces the chance of it competing with you.
-However, this method doesn’t work for dogs with big, thick hair because your sparse bath is suddenly absorbed by the dry, thick coat.
+For Samoyed that don’t like baths, you can take the bottle and dilute the tub first, then sprinkle the diluted bath on the Samoyed and rub the lather while the Samoyed’s coat dries, kind of like when we go to the salon to dry shampoo our hair.
+This way, the Samoyed only rinses the water once while the lather is flushed, reducing the chance of competing with you.
+However, this method doesn’t work for Samoyed with big, thick hair because the dry, dense coat suddenly absorbs your sparse bath.
 You have to use a lot to knead the lather, so it’s best to get the hair wet first.

 4. Wash your mouth

-If you have a flat-mouthed dog like a Pekingese or a Pug, it’s best not to use water directly on its face because these dogs have short nasal passages and the dog doesn’t know how to hold its breath, so it’s easy for water to get up its nose and make it very uncomfortable.
+Suppose you have a flat-mouthed Samoyed like a Pekingese or a Pug.
+In that case, it’s best not to use water directly on its face because these Samoyed have short nasal passages and the Samoyed doesn’t know how to hold its breath, so it’s easy for water to get up its nose and make it very uncomfortable.
 You can wipe your face with a wet towel soaked in water.
-For dogs with long faces, washing their faces is not easy.
-Even the best dogs will resist washing their faces.
+For Samoyed with long faces, washing their faces is not easy.
+Even the best Samoyed will resist washing their faces.
 The key to washing your face is to fix it with your hand and not let it hide.
-You can grab his mouth with one hand to make him think you’re stronger than he is, then hold the nozzle in the other hand and flush the face so the water runs down between the dog’s eyes and nose, so he doesn’t get his eyes wet or let the water get up his nose.
+You can grab his mouth with one hand to make him think you’re stronger than he is, then holds the nozzle in the other hand and flush the face so the water runs down between the Samoyed’s eyes and nose, so he doesn’t get his eyes wet or let the water get up his nose.
 Then switch over and flush to the other side.

 5. Prepare a dry towel

 This is very necessary.
-Because it’s easy to splash water in the dog’s eyes when bathing, and to bury his head down and let the water run down his nose when washing his hair.
-I suspect that when he buries his head and endures the water rushing to his head, his eyes will be closed, while at other times his eyes will always be open.
-The dog will happily wipe the water from his eyes and nose promptly with a hand towel and a small dry towel.
-Personally, I like to use the wipe because the hand towel is so absorbent that I don’t have to use it and just throw it away, saving me the trouble of using a towel.
+Because it’s easy to splash water in Samoyed’s eyes when bathing and to bury his head and let the water run down his nose when washing his hair.
+I suspect that when he buries his head and endures the water rushing to his head, his eyes will be closed, while at other times, his eyes will always be open.
+The Samoyed will happily wipe the water from his eyes and nose promptly with a hand towel and a small dry towel.
+I like to use the wipe because the hand towel is so absorbent that I don’t have to use it and just throw it away, saving me the trouble of using a towel.

 6. Clothing preparation

-Dogs love to throw water when they take a bath, it’s the only way they can shake it, but it’s really easier than us rubbing half the time.
+Samoyed love to throw water when they take a bath, it’s the only way they can shake it, but it’s easier than us rubbing half the time.
 So don’t stop him from shaking the water, especially after the wash, and let him shake as much water as he can, no matter where he throws it.
-Sometimes my dog didn’t shake the water after I washed it because the water was wiped clean from his eyes and nose.
-I even rinse his face on purpose, prompting him to >give it a good shake.
+Sometimes my Samoyed didn’t shake the water after I washed it because the water was wiped clean from his eyes and nose.
+I even rinse his face on purpose, prompting him to give it a good shake.
 Because it really shakes off a lot of water, it saves a lot of effort for us to dry and blow.
-So, as someone who gives it a bath, you have to wear a shirt that’s about to be thrown in the washing machine because a good portion of the water it shakes off will run on you.
+So, as someone who baths it, you must wear a shirt that’s about to be thrown in the washing machine because a good portion of the water it shakes off will run on you.

 7. Ear protection

-Water in a dog’s ears can easily cause ear infections.
-Before bathing, rub two cotton balls slightly larger than your ears’ eyes and stuff them into your dog’s ears so that any water that accidentally flows in there will be held back by the cotton balls.
-But remember to take it out after the bath, because if the wet cotton balls aren’t thrown out by the dog, it will backfire.
+Water in Samoyed’s ears can easily cause ear infections.
+Before bathing, rub two cotton balls slightly larger than your ears’ eyes and stuff them into your Samoyed’s ears so that the cotton balls will hold back any water that accidentally flows in there.
+But remember to take it out after the bath because it will backfire if the Samoyed doesn’t throw out the wet cotton balls.

-In general, it is easier to give a Samoyed a bath.
+In general, it is easier to bathe a Samoyed.
 Even if they don’t cooperate, they won’t try everything to escape.
-You then pay attention to learn and summarize some tips and tricks, and it will be easy to handle.
-Due to weak resistance, puppies are prone to respiratory infections, colds and pneumonia due to bathing colds.
-Therefore, puppies under half a year old should not be bathed, dry-cleaned, sprayed daily or the next day with a dilution of more than 1000 times the conditioner and baby talcum powder, and brushed often, can replace washing.
+You then pay attention to learn and summarize some tips and tricks, which will be easy to handle.
+Due to weak resistance, puppies are prone to respiratory infections, colds, and pneumonia due to bathing colds.
+Therefore, under half a year old, puppies should not be bathed, dry-cleaned, or sprayed daily or the next day with a dilution of more than 1000 times the conditioner and baby talcum powder, and often brushed, which can replace washing.

 Puppies are afraid of bathing.
-Therefore, we should do a good job of training the puppy for the first bath by filling a basin with warm water, basin, and exposing the head and neck, which will make the dog feel comfortable and less reluctant to take a bath later.
-These are some of the preparations before the dog’s official bath.
-Also the methods and tips for small owners to bathe their Samoyed.
+Therefore, we should do an excellent job of training the puppy for the first bath by filling a basin with warm water, bay, and exposing the head and neck, making the Samoyed feel comfortable and less reluctant to take a bath later.
+These are some of the preparations before the Samoyed’s official bath—the methods and tips for small owners to bathe their Samoyed.

 IV.
 Samoyed Bathing precautions

-The secretions from your dog’s sebaceous glands have an unpleasant odor and can become contaminated with dirt, making the hair tangled and giving off a gusty odor.
-If you don’t bathe your dog, it can easily cause the invasion of pathogenic microorganisms and parasites, making your dog sick.
-So be sure to bathe your dog to keep your skin clean and conducive to your dog’s health.
+The secretions from your Samoyed’s sebaceous glands have an unpleasant odor and can become contaminated with dirt, making the hair tangled and giving off a gusty aroma.
+If you don’t bathe your Samoyed, it can easily cause the invasion of pathogenic microorganisms and parasites, making your Samoyed sick.
+So be sure to wash your Samoyed to keep your skin clean and conducive to your Samoyed’s health.

 2. Bath water blending

-- 1. If it’s summer, you can put a few drops of anthrax in your dog’s bath water to repel worms and prevent heat rash.
+- 1. In summer, you can put a few drops of anthrax in your Samoyed’s bath water to repel worms and prevent heat rash.

-- 2. Adding 20-30 ml of ten drops to the water will do the same thing.
+- 2. Adding 20-30 ml of ten drops to the water will do the same.

-- 3. Add about 10 capsules of rindan, crushed and put in to effectively prevent heatstroke.
+- 3. Add about ten capsules of Brendan, crushed and put in to effectively prevent heatstroke.

 - 4. Put a little baking soda to beautify the coat and healthy skin.

-- 5. Add a small amount of edible vinegar to warm water to effectively get rid of prickly heat and relieve itchiness, making hair smoother.
+- 5. Add a small amount of edible vinegar to warm water to eliminate prickly heat effectively and relieve itchiness, making hair smoother.

-- 6. Add some tomato juice to the bath water to soften your dog’s skin.
+- 6. Add tomato juice to the bath water to soften your Samoyed’s skin.

-- 7. For dogs with skin conditions, it is worth adding some garlic juice to the bath water, which tastes bad but is very effective.
+- 7. For Samoyed with skin conditions, it is worth adding some garlic juice to the bath water, which tastes terrible but is very effective.

-- 8. Put a few slices of orange peel in the water to keep your dog fresher and more active.
+- 8. Put a few slices of orange peel in the water to keep your Samoyed fresher and more active.

-- 9. Add some dog dewormer and bath soap to the bath water, as appropriate.
+- 9. Add some Samoyed dewormer and bath soap to the bath water.

-It is a dog’s instinct to clean himself by licking his coat with his tongue, but this is not nearly enough for a dog to clean himself.
-You have to give him a bath.
-Usually, domesticated dogs are washed once a month.
-In the hot, humid south, they can be washed every 1-2 weeks.
+It is a Samoyed’s instinct to clean himself by licking his coat with his tongue, but this is not nearly enough for a Samoyed to clean himself.
+You have to bathe him.
+Usually, domesticated Samoyed are washed once a month.
+They can be cleaned in the hot, humid south every 1-2 weeks.

 - 1. Always comb the coat before bathing.
-This will comb out tangled hair and prevent the coat from becoming more tangled; it will also remove large pieces of dirt and make it easier to clean.
-In particular, the mouth, ears, armpits, femurs, toe tips and other areas where the dog least wants to be groomed should be combed clean.
-When grooming, to reduce and avoid pain for your dog, you can hold the root of the hair with one hand and groom with the other.
+This will comb out tangled hair and prevent the skin from becoming more tangled; it will also remove large pieces of dirt and make cleaning easier.
+In particular, the mouth, ears, armpits, femurs, toe tips, and other areas where the Samoyed least wants to be groomed should be combed clean.
+When grooming, to reduce and avoid pain for your Samoyed, you can hold the root of the hair with one hand and groom it with the other.

-- 2. The temperature of the bath water should not be too high or too low, generally 36-37 degrees in spring.
+- 2. The bath water temperature should not be too high or too low, generally 36-37 degrees in spring.

-- 3. When bathing, be sure to prevent shampoo from getting into the dog’s eyes or ears.
-Be sure to rinse thoroughly and don’t leave soap suds or shampoo on the dog to avoid irritating the skin and causing dermatitis.
+- 3. When bathing, prevent shampoo from getting into Samoyed’s eyes or ears.
+Be sure to rinse thoroughly and don’t leave soap suds or shampoo on the Samoyed to avoid irritating the skin and causing dermatitis.

-- 4. Dogs should be bathed in the morning or at noon, not in high air humidity or on rainy days.
+- 4. Samoyed should bathe in the morning or noon, not in high air humidity or rainy days.
 After bathing, dry immediately with a hair dryer or towel.
-Do not leave the dog in the sun to dry after bathing.
+Do not leave the Samoyed in the sun to dry after bathing.

-The secretions from your dog’s sebaceous glands have an unpleasant odor and can become contaminated with dirt, making the hair tangled and giving off a gusty odor.
-If you don’t bathe your dog, it can easily cause the invasion of pathogenic microorganisms and parasites, making your dog sick.
-So be sure to bathe your dog to keep your skin clean and to benefit your dog’s health.
+The secretions from your Samoyed’s sebaceous glands have an unpleasant odor and can become contaminated with dirt, making the hair tangled and giving off a gusty aroma.
+If you don’t bathe your Samoyed, it can easily cause the invasion of pathogenic microorganisms and parasites, making your Samoyed sick.
+So be sure to wash your Samoyed to keep your skin clean and to benefit your Samoyed’s health.